Why this drive-through restaurant could be the future of fine dining

 The chefs came up with entirely new dishes for the event that are meant to be on par with the food they serve in their restaurants, but easy to eat in a car.
 Nancy Silverton is serving spiced lamb ribs with tzatziki and Armenian spices, while Jon & Vinny’s is offering a mortadella sandwich with truffle pomme fondue.
 For dessert, Japanese restaurant Konbi is doing petit fours, including a caramel and ganache tart infused with Hojicha green tea.
 Curtis Stone, owner of Gwen and Maude, is still in the process of developing his dish.
 “For those of us who work in fine dining, we’re motivated by creating dishes that transport the guest in some way.
 We haven’t had a chance to make food like this in a while,” he says.

-Stone says that part of what’s exciting about this drive-through is that it gives chefs and restauranteurs an opportunity to collaborate to create a coherent menu, while also commiserating about their individual struggles.
+Stone says that part of what’s exciting about this drive-through is that it gives chefs and restaurateurs an opportunity to collaborate to create a coherent menu, while also commiserating about their individual struggles.
 “The fight’s so real that we can’t really think about anything else,” he says.

 It was obvious from the start that it wasn’t possible to mimic the charm or elegance of a dining room, but this project prompts chefs to think outside the box.
-The dining industry is currently being pummeled by COVID-19, particularly restaurants that don’t have pandemic-friendly options, like outdoor seating or take-out and delivery.
+The dining industry is currently being devastated by COVID-19, particularly restaurants that don’t have pandemic-friendly options, like outdoor seating or take-out and delivery.
 The sector has already lost $120 billion and is expected to reach $240 billion by the end of the year.
 More than six million jobs have been permanently cut.

 Restaurant owners have had to pivot quickly to survive.
 Stone closed Maude, his fine dining restaurant, and leaned heavily into Gwen, which has a butcher shop attached to it.
 He’s kept his staff by redeploying them to make comfort food that’s sold to-go or delivered.
 “We’ve had to be nimble and think on our feet, but you can’t really outsmart this crisis,” he says.
 “At this point, we’re only making up the losses from Maude.”